britram/rains-prototype/draft-trammell-rains-protocol.md

 As signature lifetime is used to manage assertion lifetime, and key rotation strategies may be used both for revocation as well as operational flexibility purposes, RAINS presents a much more dynamic key management environment than that presented by DNSSEC.

+### Key Phase and Key Rotation

+\[EDITOR'S NOTE: talk about rapid rotation and keyphases here.]

+### Next Key Assertions

-One problem this raises is how a zone authority communicates to its superordinate that it would like to begin using a new public key to sign its assertions.
+Another problem this dyanmic envrionment raises is how a zone authority communicates to its superordinate that it would like to begin using a new public key to sign its assertions.